Colorado Parks and Wildlife: Colorado Parks and Wildlife Commission

 The Colorado Parks and Wildlife Commission is a group of eleven members who are appointed by the Governor of Colorado with legislative approval.
 The Board is charged with representing various geographic regions of the state while providing oversight and setting agency policy in a democratic way to assure the agency is responsive to the citizens of Colorado.
 This board meets every other month to review and set policy.

+Outdoor regional partnerships

+CPW gives grants to private organizations through outdoor regional partnerships.
+In 2026, CPW had 21 regional partnerships such as Pikes Peak Outdoor Recreation Alliance.